The Alliance for Children in Care and Care Leavers is a coalition of organisations that work to support children in care and care leavers.

 What the Alliance is calling for

-The Alliance for Children in Care and Care Leavers’ A New Vision calls for a clearer framework on what care should be aiming for, and for the gaps in the system to be addressed.
-The care system must promote resilience and emotional wellbeing by helping children and young people to recover from past harm.
+The Alliance for Children in Care and Care Leavers' The Vision calls for a care system that promotes resilience and emotional wellbeing by helping children and young people to recover from past harm.

 Alliance briefings and statements